brisbane-ptal/explorer/methodology.md

 3. **No destination assessment:** PTAL measures frequency and capacity, not whether services go to useful destinations.
 A location with frequent service to limited destinations scores higher than one with less-frequent service to many destinations.

-4. **Network distance approximation:** Walking distances use OpenStreetMap network, which may not perfectly reflect actual pedestrian routes (e.g., missing informal paths, private access ways, or temporary closures).
+4. **Estimated network distance:** Walking distances use Euclidean distance × 1.3 multiplier (or × 3.0 for river crossings), not actual pedestrian routing.
+This is a simplified approximation that may:
+   - Underestimate distances where paths are particularly indirect
+   - Overestimate distances where direct paths exist
+   - Not perfectly capture bridge locations and accessibility

-5. **Walking surface quality not assessed:** Network distance treats all pedestrian paths as equivalent.
+5. **Walking surface quality not assessed:** Distance calculation treats all paths as equivalent.
 The methodology does not account for:
    - **Gradient and topography:** Brisbane's hilly terrain means some 400m walks involve significant elevation change (e.g., Red Hill, Highgate Hill, Kangaroo Point)
    - **Surface quality:** Footpath condition, width, lighting, and weather protection vary substantially
    - **Accessibility barriers:** Stairs, steep ramps, missing kerb cuts, or narrow paths restrict access for people with mobility constraints, parents with prams, elderly residents, and wheelchair users